cis3296f24/Section3ProjectPresentation/README.md

 # Project Feedback and Voting
-Project proposals from all students are availabe.
+Project proposals from all students are available.

 ## While doing your whiteboard presentation - Create and issue for your proposal